-The Corporation includes forward-looking information in this Annual Information Form (the "AIF") within the meaning of applicable securities laws in Canada ("forward-looking information").
+The Corporation includes forward-looking information in this AIF within the meaning of applicable securities laws in Canada.
 The purpose of the forward-looking information is to provide management's expectations regarding the Corporation's future results of operations, performance, business prospects and opportunities and may not be appropriate for other purposes.
 All forward-looking information is given pursuant to the "safe harbour" provisions of applicable Canadian securities legislation.
-The words "anticipates", "believes", "budgets", "could", "estimates", "expects", "forecasts", "intends", "may", "might", "plans", "projects", "schedule", "should", "will", "would" and similar expressions are often intended to identify forward-looking information, although not all forward-looking information contains these identifying words.
+The words "aims", "anticipates", "believes", "budgets", "committed", "could", "estimates", "expects", "focus", "forecasts", "intends", "may", "might", "plans", "projects", "schedule", "should", "strives", "will", "would" and similar expressions are often intended to identify forward-looking information, although not all forward-looking information contains these identifying words.
 The forward-looking information reflects management's current beliefs and is based on information currently available to the Corporation's management.